Crystalline color superconductors: The two-flavor inhomogeneous phases

 where $\psi\equiv\psi^\alpha_{ i}$, $i=1,2$ $\alpha =1, 2, 3$ corresponds to a quark spinor of flavor $i$ and color $\alpha$.
 The current quark mass is denoted by $m$ (we take the isospin symmetric limit $m_u = m_d = m$), and ${\cal L}_{int}$ is an interaction Lagrangian that will be specified later.

 In Eq.~\eqref{eq:L2sc1}, $\bm\mu$ is the quark chemical potential matrix with color and flavor indices, given by

-$Q_{ij}=\text{diag}(Q_u,Q_d)$ is the quark electric charge matrix and $T_8$ is the color generator along the direction eight in the adjoint color space; $\mu_e$, $\mu_8$ denote respectively the electron and the color chemical potential.
+where the quark electric charge matrix and the $SU(3)$ color generators are respectively \be Q_{ij}=\text{diag}(Q_u,Q_d)\,, \qquad T_a= \frac{\lambda_a}{2} \,,\ee with $\lambda_a$ the Gell-Mann matrices for $a=1,\dots,8$.
+With $\mu_e$ and $\mu_8$ we denote respectively the electron and the color chemical potential.
 Since $\bm\mu$ is diagonal in color and flavor spaces, we can indicate its element with $\mu_{i\alpha}$, \textit{e.g.} $\mu_{ub}$ is the chemical potential of up blue quarks.
 A chemical potential along the third direction of color, $\mu_3$, can be introduced besides $\mu_8$, but, for all the cases that we discuss in this section, we require the ground state to be invariant under the $SU(2)_c$ color subgroup; this makes the introduction of $\mu_3$ unnecessary.